CarlosUPC/Installer-Research/docs/index.md

   ```
 ### TODO5 : Add UI Dialog theme (installDir)
 #### Explication:
-First, you have to add to the wixsetup project as a reference the "WixUIExtension" dll provided by Wix Toolset and once imported, you have to use the external element "UIRef" with the appropriate property to generate the chosen dialog theme (in this case, will use the InstallDir).
+First, you have to add to the WixSetup project as a reference the "WixUIExtension" dll provided by Wix Toolset and once imported, you have to use the external element "UIRef" with the appropriate property to generate the chosen dialog theme (in this case, will use the InstallDir).
 #### Test:
-If you run the .msi file generated after build WIX Setup project, for the first time the dialog boxes will be executed and the user will be able to interact with the installer and its characteristics, such as the path where to install the program, accept the license, etc.
+If you run the .msi file generated after build WIX Setup project, for the first time the dialog boxes will be executed and the user will be able to interact with the installer and its dialog features, such as the path where to install the program, accept the license, etc.
 #### Solution:
 Into product fragment:
  ```cpp